Parental leave: Fathers to get almost 12 months

 It said it had consulted on proposals for more flexible parental leave, as agreed in the Coalition Agreement, and would be responding "shortly".

-In the original consultation, ministers outlined plans to reserve 18 weeks of paid leave to mothers around the birth of the child, with a further 30 weeks available to be shared between both parents - 17 of which would be paid.'Not workable'
+In the original consultation, ministers outlined plans to reserve 18 weeks of paid leave to mothers around the birth of the child, with a further 30 weeks available to be shared between both parents - 17 of which would be paid.

 In addition, each parent would be entitled to four weeks of parental leave and pay exclusive to them to be taken in the first year of their child's life.